 The Food Safety Authority of Ireland (FSAI) was established under the Food Safety Authority of Ireland Act, 1998.
-The Act was enacted in July 1998 and came into effect on 1st January 1999.
+This Act was enacted in July 1998 and came into effect on 1st January 1999.

-The Authority is a statutory, independent and science-based body, dedicated to protecting public health and consumer interests in the area of food safety and hygiene.
-It comes under the aegis of the Minister for Health and currently has a board of ten.
-It also has a 15 member Scientific Committee that assists and advises the Board.
+We are a statutory, independent and science-based body, dedicated to protecting public health and consumer interests in the area of food safety and hygiene.
+We come under the aegis of the Minister for Health and currently have a Board of ten.
+We also have a 15 member Scientific Committee that assists and advises the Board.
 Therefore, decisions relating to food safety and hygiene take account of the latest and best scientific advice and information available.